juanvi-v/Q3Manager/README.md

 Q3Manager
 =========

-Collection of backoffice building utilities for CakePHP.
+Collection of backoffice building utilities for CakePHP 2.x